 What does a midwife do?

-Before a birth, work would typically include:
+Before a birth, your work could typically include:

 - running classes about pregnancy (antenatal) and parenting

-- monitor the baby during labour and birth
+- monitoring the baby during labour

-- deliver the baby
+- delivering the baby

 What do I need to do to become a midwife?

 - a university degree

 - an apprenticeship

 - a specialist course run by a professional body